weskempa-liferay/liferay-openai-demo-wizard/README.md

 npm install
 ```

-1. Make a copy of the example environment variables file
+1. Make a copy of the example environment variables file and fill in the details of your server.

 ```bash
 cp .env.example .env